-In the event that your account was hacked and is posting spam to your friends walls while you can no longer access it, you should report your Facebook account as compromised.
+In the event that your account was hacked and is posting spam to the walls of your friends while you can no longer access it, you should report your Facebook account as compromised.

-This will actually start a similar yet different process as the one outlined under point one.
+This will actually start a similar yet different process as the one outlined above.
 While you will use the same information to identify your account, in the following step you will be able to use either a current or an old Facebook password to recover your account.

 Find more security-related tips on the Account Security page in the Facebook Help Center.